SchoemanClaudia/fetchfield/README.md

 - __Contact Form Page__

   - This page will allow the user to send suggested walk locations to share with the Fetch Field community.
-  - The user will be asked to submit their full name and email address and location.
+  - The user will be asked to submit their full name, email address and suggested spot location.
-  - The user will be able to select the type of walk they are suggesting, with Private Field, Forest or Fenced Park options.
+  - The user will be able to select the type of walk they are suggesting, with Private Field; Tail Trail or Fenced Park as options.
-  - The form includes a message box for users to give more details about the location they are suggesting to the community before submitting form.
+  - The form includes a message box for users to give more details about the location they are suggesting to the community, before submitting form.

 ![Contact Form](assets/images/contact-form.webp)

 ### UX/UI Wireframing

-- The site was developed with the Mobile-first method.
+- The site was developed with a mobile-first approach.
 - Main colour theme hex for teal (#48C3C5) and liquorice (#202020).
 - Wireframe drawn up pre-development to assist with structure of elements on each page, panels are based on mobile view.
 As development commenced, elements on pages were adjusted for the best user experience.